-The main reason to choose heirloom varieties is the flavor.
-There's no one heirloom-tomato taste; you'll find a wide range of flavors in the heirloom-tomato world.
-But many heirlooms are prized for having an old-time taste -- they're a far cry from tomatoes at the grocery store, or even from many modern hybrids like 'Better Boy' or 'Early Girl'.
+The main reason to choose heirloom tomato varieties is the flavor.
+There's no one taste; you'll find a wide range of flavors in the heirloom-tomato world.
+But many of these varieties are prized for having an old-time taste -- they're a far cry from tomatoes at the grocery store, or even from many modern hybrids like 'Better Boy' or 'Early Girl'.

 Perhaps the most famous heirloom tomato, 'Brandywine' is a classic strain that many experts rank as the best-tasting tomato around.
 It features large red fruits -- to 2 pounds each -- and dates to the late 1800s.
 'Brandywine' is an indeterminate variety (meaning it continues to grow after it begins producing fruit), and its fruit ripens about 85 days from transplanting.